pip-services/pip-services-docs/content/en/python/commons/errors/error_description.md

 linkTitle: "ErrorDescription"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    It is use to pass information about errors between microservices implemented in different languages.
+    Class used to pass information about errors between microservices implemented in different languages.
 On the receiving side
     [ErrorDescription]() is used to recreate exception object close to its original type without missing additional details.
 ---